 Chef Toshimi Takiya’s Moshi Moshi at Port Fontvieille is a sushi bar with a local feel combining Japanese food with Mediterranean flavours.
 Don’t miss the crabe royal rolls with peppers, cucumber and shiso greens.

 Bar du Quai facing the restaurant Quai des Artistes at Port Hercules is a relaxed place for cocktails or a glass of wine with sofas and mismatched furniture creating a laidback ambiance.
 Reserve a table at Quai des Artistes for French bistro cuisine before stepping outside to the bar area for a chilled rosé champagne or premium spirit.

-For charter clients interested in glamour and history, head to Bar Américain at Hôtel de Paris.
+For yacht charter clients interested in glamour and history, head to Bar Américain at the Hôtel de Paris.
 Open daily, it’s the perfect spot for an apéritif or quiet nightcap amidst the refined jazz atmosphere.

 Located at the Monte-Carlo Bay Hotel & Resort, Blue Gin has one of the best waterfront terraces in Monaco and legendary cocktails.
 Teamed with free billiards, live coverage of sports and regular DJ’s it’s a top venue for yacht charter guests looking to party in Monaco.

 One of the region’s best nightclubs, Buddha Bar is located in an old cabaret hall that has been transformed into a plush exotic venue.
 Stucco, gilded décor and a statuesque Buddha set a luxurious Zen-like ambiance with a menu focused on Asian dishes such as sashimi and maki and a DJ alternating music from lounge to electro.